ens-labs/AEEincidentsRuby/README.md

 ================

 AEE Incidents made in Ruby with Savon.
 Minified version, only works in terminal.
 The Web App is in progress.
+The basic script is: breakdownreport.rb, testing_reports.rb is just for testing things.

 Requirements
 ============